v1nc/flipper_apps_scripts/README.md

-# flipper_scripts
+# Flipper Apps & Scripts
-Scripts for the flipper zero
+Custom Apps and Scripts for the Flipper Zero